Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage

 \section{Abstract}

-This paper presents a low-jitter hybrid voltage level shifter (HVLS) suitable for high-speed applications.
-The proposed architecture offers the advantage of cross-coupled feedback to simultaneously generate two voltage domain signals with available swings equal to the nominal supply and its double, which operate up to 12.4~GHz.
-A prototype HVLS circuit, along with impedance matching and a driver to enable high-speed off-chip testing, was fabricated in a 22-nm FD-SOI process technology.
-The prototype consumes a total die area, including the interface circuitry, of $\rm477\times462~\mu m^{2}$, while the active area of the level-shifter is $\rm2\times3.26~\mu m^{2}$.
-The average power consumption of the circuit is measured to be 4.43~$\mu$W per cycle, and the jitter is less than 150~fs-rms.
+This paper presents a low-jitter \ac{HVLS} architecture for high-speed mixed-signal and digital power-amplifier applications.
+The proposed design employs a regenerative cross-coupled feedback network to simultaneously generate two synchronized voltage-domain outputs (e.g., the nominal supply voltage ($V_{\mathrm{DDL}}$) and one at twice its value ($V_{\mathrm{DDH}} = 2V_{\mathrm{DDL}}$)).
+This enables direct drive of cascoded class-D power amplifiers without additional delay-calibration circuitry, amongst other mixed-signal applications.
+A prototype \ac{HVLS} circuit, together with an impedance-matching network and a pre-driver for high-speed off-chip characterization, was fabricated in a 22-nm FD-SOI process technology.
+The total die area, including all interface circuitry, is 477$\times$462~$\mu$m$^{2}$, while the active area of the \ac{HVLS} core is 3.26$\times$2~$\mu$m$^{2}$.
+Measured at 12.2~GHz, the circuit dissipates 4.43~\textbf{$\mu$W} per switching cycle and achieves an output jitter below 150~fs-rms.